projectfluent/fluent.js/docs/view.md

 The main abstraction used by the JavaScript API is the `View` class.
 Views are responsible for localizing `document` objects in HTML.
-Internally, viewes use the `Service` class to store the state of the language negotiation and to cache downloaded resources.
+Internally, viewes use a centralized `Service` to store the state of the language negotiation and cache downloaded resources.

 If you're using the `web` or the `webcompat` runtime builds (see [docs/html][]), each `document` will have its corresponding `View` created